SEARCH

 Homesickness

 Some students have difficulty adjusting to the academic demands of college.
-Compared to high school, college courses typically involve more reading and college exams and papers cover more material.
+Compared to high school, college courses typically involve more reading, exams, and papers cover more material.
 Discipline, good time management, study habits, and test-taking skills are necessary for success.
 For some students, adding a heavy workload to a confusing and lonely social environment is more than they can bear.

 To determine whether you as a student may have difficulties with homesickness and college adjustment, ask yourself the following: